 The climate change and environment work group is coordinated by Prof. Adrian Hadland (Stirling), Prof. Catherine O’Leary (St Andrews), and Prof. Claire Squires (SGSAH).
 Scotland (and the UK more widely) has set ambitious net-zero targets that require concerted efforts across different research and policy areas.
 The work group aims to explore the latest research in arts and humanities that responds to this nation-wide mission and contribute to relevant policy work on climate change and sustainability.
 Themes to be explored include cultural responses to climate change, analyses of climate change effects, information and discourse analysis, as well as affective responses to societal challenges and creating future imaginaries.
 The group will also draw on analyses of historical events to inform a better understanding of present events and what the future might bring, including the recent pandemic.

-The SAHA Post-COVID Recovery Working Group is led by Prof. Michael Brown (University of Aberdeen) and Dr Ben Fletcher-Watson (University of Edinburgh), with contributions from Dr Lesley-Ann Dickson (Queen Margaret University) also.
+The SAHA Post-COVID Recovery Working Group is led by Dr Ben Fletcher-Watson (University of Edinburgh), with contributions from Dr Lesley-Ann Dickson (Queen Margaret University) also.
 Themes include governance, environment, well-being, digital and economic recovery.
 The Working Group is interested in a wide range of topics, from digital poverty and social inequality to the cultural industries.
 In September 2021, they contributed to the Scottish Parliament’s consultation on funding for culture post-COVID.
 Events on medical humanities, performing arts and Scottish Studies are planned for 2022.